Computing the Geometric Intersection Number of Curves: Combinatorial framework

-A \define{spur} of $c$ is a subsequence of the form $(a,a\inv)$ where $a$ is an arc.
 A closed curve is \define{contractible} if it is homotopic to a trivial curve (i.e., a curve reduced to a single vertex).
 We will implicitly assume that a homotopy has fixed endpoints when applied to paths and is free when applied to closed curves.
+If $\alpha, \beta$ are two closed paths, we shall sometimes write $\alpha\, \bhom\,\beta$ to denote homotopy with fixed basepoint as opposed to $\alpha\sim\beta$ for the free homotopy relation.